More on tax smart investing

 - Investment Income (Capital Gains vs. Dividends vs. Interest Income).
 There are three basic types of investment income.
 The least tax-efficient income is interest income.
 Buying fixed income investments has certain safety and income benefits, but they typically lack in tax benefits.
 On the other hand, investment income can come in the form of capital gains or dividends.
 Both of these types of investment income are tax-preferred over interest income.
 Understanding the type of investment income from your investment can go a long way in getting the tax advantage.

-- Is the Manager Tax Smart Conscious?
+- Is the Manager Tax-Smart Conscious?
 In the past, mutual fund managers were primarily focused on making good investment decisions to get the best performance for the least amount of risk.
-Today, there is a new breed of mutual fund manager that not only looks to achieve good performance but deliver it with tax efficiency.
-By controlling turnover and tax loss selling, managers can give the extra edge when it comes to tax efficiency.
+Today, there is a new breed of a mutual fund manager that not only looks to achieve good performance but delivers it with tax efficiency.
+By controlling turnover and tax-loss selling, managers can give the extra edge when it comes to tax efficiency.

 - Buy and Hold Strategy.
 We talked about investment turnover by mutual fund managers.
 However, turnover can also be controlled by investors.
 Investors who practice the buy and hold strategy benefit from low turnover and thus defer tax.

 - Tax Loss Selling.
 Invariably, every investor will lose money on his or her investments from time to time.
 When this happens, investors can use these losses to their advantage by deferring gains in the future.
 Capital losses can be used back three years or forward indefinitely.